Animeshz/hop.el/README.md

 4. **Clear Distinction of Jumps** based on required keypress (faces) and that can also be customized.
 5. **Easy Modification** of Regex with **Full PCRE Support** for hop selection.
 6. **Default Exclusion of Subword Matches** for simpler jump targets (matching words after hyphen is usually a distraction by having too many jump targets).
-7. Last but not least, works across windows.
+7. Last but not least, works across window splits.

 ## Installation